Introduction #

 Allows the editing and management of the Patterns used in the website.
 A Pattern in WordPress is a predefined collection of one or more blocks that can easily be inserted into the site’s WordPress posts, pages, etc. The following options are available

 - My patterns.
-These are the patterns that have been created by the website’s Administrators, Editors and Authors, as discussed here.
+These are the patterns created by the website’s administrators and content creators, as discussed here.